Everything you need to know about obtaining a short-term rental permit in Denver, Colorado — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Colorado Secretary of State at sos.state.co.us.

 File your short-term rental permit application with the Denver city clerk or licensing department.
-Many Colorado municipalities now accept online applications.
+Many Colorado municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $105–$2100 (typical range for Denver).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-8 weeks in Denver.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Colorado's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Denver regulations.